edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 `GetDeviceResource(profileName string, resourceName string) (dtos.DeviceResource, error)`

 This API retrieves the DeviceResource for the given profile / resource name.
 Results are cached to minimize HTTP traffic to core-metadata.

-### PushToCore()
-`PushToCore(event dtos.Event)`

-This API is used to push data to EdgeX Core Data so that it can be shared with other applications that are subscribed to the message bus that core-data publishes to.
-This function will return the new EdgeX Event with the ID populated, along with any error encountered.
-Note that CorrelationId will not be available.

-!!! note
-    If validation is turned on in CoreServices then your deviceName and readingName must exist in the CoreMetadata and be properly registered in EdgeX.

-!!! warning
-    Be aware that without a filter in your pipeline, it is possible to create an infinite loop when the Message Bus trigger is used.
-Choose your device-name and reading name appropriately.

 ### SetRetryData()
 `SetRetryData(data []byte)`